 - Broad Beans

-- Choko (fruit planted in the ground with top where shoot emerges just slightly above the ground)
+- Choko (fruit planted in ground, with top, where shoot emerges, slightly above the ground)

 - Garlic (bulbs separated apart and planted below the ground)